jtrhb/sentrysearch/README.md

 ## How it works

-SentrySearch splits your dashcam videos into overlapping chunks, embeds each chunk directly as video using Google's Gemini Embedding model, and stores the vectors in a local ChromaDB database.
+SentrySearch splits your mp4 videos into overlapping chunks, embeds each chunk directly as video using Google's Gemini Embedding model, and stores the vectors in a local ChromaDB database.
 When you search, your text query is embedded into the same vector space and matched against the stored video embeddings.
 The top match is automatically trimmed from the original file and saved as a clip.

 ## Getting Started